Key takeways

 Loox is the photo-review specialist.
 For visual brands (apparel, beauty, accessories), Loox's widgets and collection workflow drive 3-5x more photo reviews than Judge.me.
 The referral program tied to review submissions adds repeat-purchase incentive that Judge.me lacks.

 Best for: brands where product appearance drives buying.
 Cost: $35-$300/month after 14-day trial.
-Tradeoff: no permanent free tier.
+Tradeoff: no permanent free tier (see the FTC final rule banning fake reviews and testimonials).

 Loox optimizes specifically for photo and video reviews.